alcidesrh/laravel-generic-resource/readme.md

   <br>

-  ###  Route /generic/create to create an item.
+  ### /generic/create route create an item.
 It will return a GenericResource

   ```js
   axios